 Trips they're great for: Winter trips where you want to keep your feet warm, but where you don't plan to do a lot of trekking over ice or snow.

-Other shoe essentials
+Other travel shoe essentials

 For winter travel, I recommend picking up some Heat Holders socks (seriously the WARMEST socks I own!).